bjarkeh97/EARTH/README.md

 2) The py-earth project: https://github.com/scikit-learn-contrib/py-earth
 3) Stephen Milborrow’s notes (http://www.milbo.org/doc/earth-notes.pdf) from the R package (http://CRAN.R-project.org/package=earth)

 (1) was the primary source for implementing the model.
 (2) provided valuable insights with its sources and project structure.
-Given that this project was also a MARS implementation but is no longer actively maintained and is written in Cython, it inspired me to do this project primarily using NumPy/Numba for better maintainability.
+Given that this project was also an EARTH implementation but is no longer actively maintained (it seems) and is written in Cython, it inspired me to do this project primarily using NumPy/Numba for better maintainability.
 (3) explained some ideas about the implementation.